Nishi-Kanta-Paul/Feature-Selection-PD/PREPROCESSING_GUIDELINES.md

 ## Complete Guide for Parkinson's Disease Voice Data Preprocessing

+## ⚠️ **IMPORTANT CORRECTION**

+### **Percentile Filtering Should NOT Be Done at Preprocessing Stage**

+**Previous (Incorrect) Approach:**

+- Apply percentile-based band-pass filtering during preprocessing
+- Filter audio signals before feature extraction

+**Corrected Approach:**

+- Basic preprocessing: Format standardization ONLY (16kHz, mono, WAV)
+- NO filtering at this stage
+- Extract features from unfiltered audio
+- Apply percentile-based filtering on FEATURES (optional), not audio

+**See [CORRECTED_WORKFLOW.md](CORRECTED_WORKFLOW.md) for detailed explanation**

 ---

 ## 📋 **OVERVIEW**

-This guide provides comprehensive instructions for preprocessing voice/audio data for Parkinson's Disease (PD) research.
-The preprocessing pipeline converts raw audio recordings into clean, standardized format suitable for feature extraction and analysis.
+This guide provides instructions for **basic** preprocessing of voice/audio data for Parkinson's Disease (PD) research.
+The preprocessing pipeline converts raw audio recordings into clean, standardized format (16kHz, mono, WAV) **WITHOUT applying any frequency filtering**.

+**Key Change:** Filtering is **NOT** part of preprocessing.
+Features should be extracted from full-bandwidth audio.

 ---

 ## 🎯 **PREPROCESSING OBJECTIVES**

-1. **Standardize Audio Format**: Convert all audio to consistent format (16kHz, mono, WAV)
+1. ✅ **Standardize Audio Format**: Convert all audio to consistent format (16kHz, mono, WAV)
-2. **Noise Reduction**: Remove background noise and artifacts
-3. **Signal Filtering**: Apply frequency filtering to preserve speech content
-4. **Amplitude Normalization**: Standardize signal amplitude levels
-5. **Quality Control**: Ensure processed audio maintains voice characteristics
+2. ✅ **Quality Control**: Ensure audio meets minimum quality standards
+3. ❌ **NO Filtering**: Do NOT apply band-pass or percentile-based filtering
+4. ❌ **NO Noise Reduction**: Keep original signal characteristics
+5. ✅ **Preserve Information**: Maintain all frequency content for feature extraction

 ---